 Simon Thillay: In the beginning of 2022, mobile marketers will be keeping an eye on the long-awaited iOS 15 Product Page Optimization and Custom Product Pages features.

 Steve P. Young: TikTok.
 Younger gamers like my 13-year-old son are not finding apps through search, they’re finding them on TikTok and YouTube.
-I would be doing a lot of tests on TikTok.
+I would be doing a lot of tests and advertising on TikTok.

 What will mobile commerce look like in 2022?
 What new social commerce opportunities are we observing?